oasisresearchlab/context24/README.md

 }
 ```

 Each claim corresponds to a paper via the `citekey` field.
 The figures, tables, and captions for that paper can be found in the `figures-tables/` , under the subfolder with the same name as the `citekey`.
 The figures, tables, and captions are a set of `.png` files.
+Caption texts extracted via OCR can be found in a `.json` file with the same name as the `citekey` in `extracted_captions/`.

 Scoring will be done using NDCG at 5 and 10.
 More details in `eval1.py` in `eval/`.